petecarapetyan/webappwriter/docs/explore/index.md

 Sigh.
 So much emotion gets in the way when I'm forced to do things differently.
 Perhaps I'll just resist?

-Look, I'm just picking on React or Angular here as a point of comparison.
-But it could just as easily be Gatsby or VuePress or Laravel/PHP.
+Look, I'm picking on React as a point of comparison.
+It could just as easily be Gatsby or VuePress or Laravel/PHP or Rails.

 In the unfortunate case of the React ecosystem, VDOM and JSX taught the browser standard folks how to implement nearly identical functionality in the standard browser.
 But now, if I'm a React dev, suddenly I'm writing legacy code?
-That doesn't feel fair.
+That doesn't feel right.

-But it is that way.
+But it _**is**_ that way.
 And it's not just React.
 Here's a modest sampling:

 - css variables vs scss
 - file based SSGs vs SQL based Wordpress, Drupal, and the like